 - getting down to your child’s eye level

 - using your child’s name

-- using a low and calm voice.
+- using a low and calm voice

 Use clear language

-Use short, easy words for younger children and slightly longer words and sentences for older children.
+Instructions should be clear, short and appropriate for your child’s age.
 For example, for a toddler you might say ‘Toys away’.
 But for a five-year old you could say ‘Please put your toys away now’.

 Give only one instruction at a time for younger children.

 Be prepared to repeat yourself

-Helping your child learn to cooperate: tips
+Helping your child learn to cooperate with requests and instructions: tips